 Mud volcanoes, imposing mountains and out of this world scenery –Azerbaijan is uncharted territory for most tourists, but an experience that brings you closer to nature.

-Azerbaijan is not the country most people would first point out for a road trip.
+Azerbaijan is not the country most people would first point out for a road trip adventure.
 Driving in Baku can be a nightmare, finding a good restaurant on the highway is a task not even a travel expert can fulfill, and right-hand drive vehicles share streets with left-hand driven, miraculously without causing complete chaos.
 On the other side, the reward for those adventurers who drive outside the city and explore the mostly untouched landscapes is worth the trouble.
 Azerbaijan has some of the most beautiful landscapes in the world and most of them can only be reached with your own vehicle.

 Insider Tip: DON’T DRIVE IN BAKU.
 This city has probably some of the worst traffic in the world and driving around it can cause you some of your worst headaches.
 Leave your vehicle at home and use Uber to move around the city.

 In a country where the Caucasus takes a large part of the land, a road trip has to include a visit to the mountains.
 With three different routes from Baku going up to the mountains, there are lots of different choices where you want to go depending on your preferences, mode of transport and time.

 Independent of the fact that the Baku-Quba route on the northeastern side of the country is the shortest one to see the Caucasus, this route is the one that offers the most diverse landscapes and cultural experiences.
 It passes through Azerbaijan´s most contrasting panorama views and offers an excellent example of the beauty in the country.

 The biggest advantage with a vehicle is that you can visit two of Azerbaijan’s most underrated spots.